wmglab-duke/ascent/docs/source/Code_Hierarchy/Java.md

 outermost domains first, knowing that domains nested in space within them will overwrite earlier domain assignments).

-### ModelWrapper.addMaterialDefinitions()

-The user is unlikely to interface directly with the `addMaterialDefinitions()` method in Java as it operates behind the scenes.
-The method takes an input of a list of strings containing the material functions (i.e., endoneurium, perineurium, epineurium, cuff “fill”, cuff “insulator”, contact “conductor”, and contact “recess”),
-***Model***, and a COMSOL `ModelParamGroup` for containing the material properties as a COMSOL “Parameters Group” under COMSOL’s “Global Definitions”.
-The method then loops over all material functions, creates a new material if it does not yet exist as `“mat<#>”` using Part’s `defineMaterial()` method, and adds the identifier (e.g., “mat1”) to the `IdentifierManager`.

-### ModelWrapper.addCuffPartMaterialAssignment()

-The user is unlikely to interface directly with the `addCuffPartMaterialAssignment()` method in Java as it operates behind the scenes.
-The method loads in a cuff part primitive’s labels from its IdentifierManager.
-The method loops over the list of material JSON Objects in the “preset” cuff configuration file.
-For each material function in the “preset” cuff configuration file, the method creates a COMSOL Material Link to assign a previously defined selection in a cuff part instance to a defined material.

-### ModelWrapper.addCuffPartMaterialAssignments()

-The user is unlikely to interface directly with the `addCuffMaterialAssignments()` method in Java as it operates behind the scenes.
-The method loops through all part instances in the cuff configuration file, which is linked to ***Model*** by a string of its file name under the “preset” key, and calls the `addCuffMaterialAssignment()` method for each part instance.
-As described in `addCuffPartMaterialAssignment()` above, a material is connected to the selection within the part primitive by its label.
-In COMSOL, material links appear in the “Materials” node.
-COMSOL assigns the material links in the order of the part instances defined in the “preset” cuff configuration file, which is important since material links overwrite previous domain assignments.
-For this reason, it is important to list part instances in “preset” cuff files in a nested order (i.e., the outermost domains first, knowing that domains nested in space within them will overwrite earlier domain assignments).

 ## Making geometries in COMSOL (Part class)
 ###  Part.createEnvironmentPartPrimitive()